Why full-day Kindergarten?

 Yes, your students will receive additional instructional hours from a licensed teacher.
 Your student will be taught by the same teacher as they are taught in the morning.

 In order to make the program viable, each classroom will have 24 students.
 Twenty-five (25%) of those classrooms can have scholarships available when we charge $300/month.
 You must first fill out the necessary paperwork to determine if your student is eligible for a scholarship.

 Tuition must be paid by the 5th of each month.
 It is considered late on the 10th of the month and a late fee will be assessed.
 If your tuition is late after the 15th of the month, you will automatically forfeit your spot in the Kindergarten program.
 Only digital payments will be accepted, via PaySchools.
 A link to PaySchools will be provided upon program acceptance.
 You may also pay your tuition in full at the beginning of the year.

 Half-day sessions are 3 hours.
 Full days sessions are the same instructional hours as a first through sixth-grade student.

 How will we track effectiveness?

 The Teaching and Learning Team (TLT) will track KEEP (Kindergarten Entry/Exit Profile) data on AM/PM vs TBEK.
-TLT will track the TBEK cohort over two years in first grade and second grade compared to their AM/PM counterparts on DIBELS and District Benchmarks.
-TLT will track DIBELS and Kindergarten quarterly assessment data compared to their AM/PM counterparts.
+TLT will track the TBEK cohort over two years in first grade and second grade compared to their AM/PM counterparts on DIBELS/Acadience and District Benchmarks.
+TLT will track DIBELS/Acadience and Kindergarten quarterly assessment data compared to their AM/PM counterparts.
 TLT will report to the board quarterly in the first year of implementation.